lgorissen/k4d/lab 31/README.md

 - available platform resources: are there enough resources to run the old and new application versions in parallel
 - backwards compatibility: is it possible to have a mix of old and new application versions in parallel

-A running Pod itself can't be upgraded: Pods will allways run according to the template that they have been started with.
-Taking this into account, there are 3 main strategy options:
+A running Pod itself can't be upgraded: Pods will always run according to the template that they have been started with.
+Taking this into account, there are 3 main strategies for upgrading:

-1. Delete the old Pods and then create the new Pods
+1. Delete all the old Pods and then create the new Pods
 2. Gradually delete old Pods and create new Pods
 3. Create the new Pods and then switch the Service over to the new Pods